arrow-kt/arrow-website/content/docs/learn/resilience/resilience.md

 Most, if not all, of the systems we develop nowadays require the cooperation of other services, which may live in the same process, in the same machine, or may require some network communication.
-This creates a lot of potential different scenarios when things may fail. **Resilience** is the ability for your system to act in an organized way when those events occur.
+This creates a lot of potential different scenarios where things may fail. **Resilience** is the ability of your system to act in an organized way when those events occur.

 Your particular approach to resilience depends on multiple factors.
 Is it